-The Center for Molecular Protein Science (CMPS) brings together scientists active within the fields of biochemistry, molecular biophysics, structural biology, physical and theoretical chemistry.
+The Center for Molecular Protein Science (CMPS) brings together scientists active within the fields of biochemistry, molecular biophysics, structural biology, and physical and theoretical chemistry.
 Our research focuses on major areas of modern biochemistry and molecular biology.
-We want to understand the molecular mechanisms of cellular processes through exploring structure, dynamics and function of proteins.
+We want to understand the molecular mechanisms of biological processes by exploring the structure, dynamics, interactions and function of proteins.
 For more information on the different research areas covered by CMPS, please visit our Research page .

 CMPS offers undergraduate and Master's level courses in biochemistry and biochemical techniques, as well as various courses in biophysical chemistry, NMR spectroscopy, and general physical chemistry.
 We also host the Master’s program in Biochemistry.